Nursing home evacuees relocated to Baton Rouge after deaths at mass shelter

 State regulators told the WBRZ Investigative Unit Thursday, more than 800 nursing home residents from seven facilities in Orleans, Lafourche, Jefferson and Terrebonne parishes were taken to the Independence warehouse in Tangipahoa Parish.
 The nursing home managers were hoping to turn the facility into a mass shelter.
 Four of the 850 people there died; 12 others needed medical attention and 850 were rescued Wednesday and Thursday.

-Rescues were still happening Thursday where ambulances were seen leaving the facility.
 Vehicles were seen dropping off some of the evacuees at the field house on LSU's campus later that afternoon.
+Others were taken to nursing homes and special needs shelter across the state.

 The Louisiana Department of Health said it had "significant concerns" about the conditions at that facility.
 The department said it was prevented from conducting a full assessment when inspectors went to investigate complaints Tuesday.